RhysQuilter/perfect-parking-fyp/docs/thesis.md

 I would like to thank my supervisor John Jennings and my second reader Gerry Guinane for helping me to complete my research.
-In addition, I would like to thank my parents Sean and Beverley, and my girlfriend Laura for their support during my time at TUS.
+In addition, I would like to thank my parents Sean and Beverley, my sister Ciara and my girlfriend Laura for their support during my time at TUS.

 # Ethical Declaration